How TPA uses 2ndQuadrant and EDB repositories v23

 TPA downloads software from three package sources.
 Each of these sources provides multiple repositories.
 In some cases, the same software is available from more than one source.

-By default, TPA selects sources and repositories based on the architecture and other options you specify.
-It's generally not necessary to change these.
-However, before running tpaexec deploy, you must ensure that you have a valid subscription for all the sources used and that you exported the token.
-Otherwise, the operation fails.
+By default, TPA will select sources and repositories automatically based on the architecture and other options you have specified, so it is not generally necessary to change these.
+However, you will need to ensure that you have a valid subscription for all the sources used and that you have exported the token before running tpaexec deploy or the operation will fail.

 Note